|

 Fort

-to the aboriginal warrior Nekt in the 18th century.
-Nekt strategically
+warrior Nekt in the 18th century.
+Nekt strategically located the

-located the fort on Ta'awdzep or Battle Hill to have a vantage point
+fort on Ta'awdzep or Battle Hill to have a vantage point over the

 Kitwanga

-If you enjoy fishing the Kitwanga River offers some excellent opportunity,
+If you enjoy fishing the Kitwanga River offers some excellent opportunities.

 Information